Liz Kaplow: Career

-Kaplow began her public relations career in 1981, working for the Human Relations Media Company in Pleasantville, New York.
+Kaplow studied English at Vassar College and graduated with in 1981.
+She began her public relations career in the same year, working for the Human Relations Media Company in Pleasantville, New York.

-In 1991 she launched her own agency to focus on the idea of storytelling to create an emotional connection between brands and consumers.
+In 1991, she launched her own agency to focus on the idea of storytelling to create an emotional connection between brands and consumers.
 At the time, she said, storytelling was not a focus for many in the business, but was the reason for her success with her first clients, like Wolford legwear.

-Kaplow also is known for her big event.
 In 2002, Kaplow and her team created a holiday "pop-up store" for Target on a boat at New York's Chelsea Piers to engage media and consumers in a city where Target had no stores.
 In 2008, she conceived the Bullseye Bodega to bring Target to New York for Fashion Week.

 In 2008, Kaplow launched the Algonquin 3.0 Roundtable, a 21st-century version of the 1920s literary Algonquin Roundtable, and invited leaders in media, technology and entertainment to discuss the future of media in the modern world.

 Kaplow added a digital division to her agency in 2008 and opened a studio content creation, production and distribution in 2010.

 In 2012, she launched Knext to help start-up companies and emerging brands with communications strategy development.